clowdr-app/clowdr/README.md

 1. Create a new _Rule_

+   - Click `Rules` in the sidebar, then `Create Rule`
    - Select `Empty rule`
    - `Name` it something like `Setup isNew app metadata`
+     BCP: Why "something like"?
-   - Replace the `Script` with the code from `Setup isNew app metadata` below
+   - Replace the `Script` with the code below
    - Don't forget to `Save changes`

-   This rule sets up the tracking of new user accounts so we only insert them into the db once.
+   (This rule sets up the tracking of new user accounts so we only insert them into the db once.)

-1. Create a new _Rule_

-   - Select `Empty rule`
-   - `Name` it something like `Force Verified Email Before Login`
-   - Replace the `Script` with the code from `Force Verified Email Before Login Rule` below
-   - Don't forget to `Save changes`

-   This rule prevents users from logging in before they have verified their account.

-1. Create a new _Rule_

-   - Select `Empty rule`
-   - `Name` it something like `Hasura JWT`
-   - Replace the `Script` with the code from `Hasura JWT Rule` below
-   - Don't forget to `Save changes`

-   This rule upgrades the access token to give it relevant roles which are then recognised by Clowdr's Hasura instance.

-1. Create a new _Rule_

-   - Select `Empty rule`
-   - `Name` it something like `Hasura User Sync`
-   - Replace the `Script` with the code from `Hasura User Sync Rule` below
-   - Don't forget to `Save changes`

-   This rule creates users in Clowdr's DB via Hasura using the Admin Secret to directly access the `user` table.
-It also sets the `lastLoggedInAt` field every time a user logs in.

-   _Note: `lastLoggedInAt` defaults to `now()` hence why updating it with a blank value when there is a constraint conflict results in it reflecting the last logged in time._

-##### Setup isNew app metadata

 ```js
 function (user, context, callback) {